apache/arrow/format/Layout.md

 Any relative type can have null value slots, whether primitive or nested type.

-An array with nulls must have a contiguous memory buffer, known as the null (or validity) bitmap, whose length is a multiple of 8 bytes (to avoid word-alignment concerns) and large enough to have at least 1 bit for each array slot.
+An array with nulls must have a contiguous memory buffer, known as the null (or validity) bitmap, whose length is a multiple of 64 bytes (as discussed above)
+and large enough to have at least 1 bit for each array slot.

 Whether any array slot is valid (non-null) is encoded in the respective bits of this bitmap.
 A 1 (set bit) for index `j` indicates that the value is not null, while a 0 (bit not set) indicates that it is null.
-Bitmaps are to be initialized to be all unset at allocation time.
+Bitmaps are to be initialized to be all unset at allocation time (this includes padding).

 ```
 is_valid[j] -> bitmap[j / 8] & (1 << (j % 8))